Do Capacity Constraints Constrain Coalitions?: Strong Price of Anarchy

 The following lemma, which is due to Feldman and Ron \cite{capacitated}, will be used in the proof.

 \begin{lemma} \cite{capacitated} Let $G$ be an SP network.
-Let $s$ be a feasible profile of $k$ agents in a game played on $G$, and let $s'$ be a feasible profile of $r$ agents such that $r < k$.
-There exists an $s-t$ path in $G$ that is feasible in $s'$ and uses only edges that are used in the profile $s$. \end{lemma}
+Let $\bm{s}$ be a feasible profile of $k$ agents in a game played on $G$, and let $\bm{s}'$ be a feasible profile of $r$ agents such that $r < k$.
+There exists an $s-t$ path in $G$ that is feasible together with the strategies of the $r$ agents in $\bm{s}'$ and uses only edges that are used in the profile $\bm{s}$. \end{lemma}

 \begin{proof}[Proof of Lemma \ref{feasible-combined-profile-ep}] Let $G_{OPT}$ be the subnetwork that contains only the edges that are used by an optimal strategy profile, and let $N$ denote the set of agents.
-We first define a specific profile $s^*$ played on $G_{OPT}$, and then prove that for every coalition $C$, the strategy profile $(s^*_C,s_{-C})$ is feasible.
-Since $G$ is EP, $G_{OPT}$ is also EP.
-We define $s^*$ in two steps: First, we assign a strategy to as many agents as possible using recursion (on the structure of $G_{OPT}$).
+We first define a specific profile $\bm{s}^*$ played on $G_{OPT}$, and then prove that for every coalition $C$, the strategy profile $(\bm{s}_C,\bm{s}^*_{-C})$ is feasible.
+Since $G$ is EP, $G_{OPT}$ is also EP.\footnote{This can observed by constructing $G_{OPT}$ using the same construction tree of $G$, excluding parallel composition operations of subnetworks that all their edges are not used in $G_{OPT}$.} We define $\bm{s}^*$ in two steps: First, we assign a strategy to as many agents as possible using recursion (on the structure of $G_{OPT}$).
 Then, we use Lemma \ref{complete-partial-profile-lemma} to extend this set of strategies to a profile of all agents.
-The profile $s^*$ is defined using Algorithm \ref{alg-find-optimal-profile}, which chooses a specific profile from all the optimal strategy profiles.
-The algorithm gets as input the subnetwork $G_{OPT}$ that is used by an optimal profile and the strategy profile $s$, which is a SE.
+The profile $\bm{s}^*$ is defined using Algorithm \ref{alg-find-optimal-profile}, which chooses a specific profile from all the optimal strategy profiles.
+The algorithm gets as input the subnetwork $G_{OPT}$ that is used by an optimal profile and the strategy profile $\bm{s}$, which is a SE.